Understanding Asyra Testing

 - apply that information directly in support of healing by way of built-in informational feedback.

 It is helpful to make some comparisons to other techniques that go part of the way towards this.
-Many people will be familiar with muscle testing or kinesiology.
+Many people will be familiar with various forms of muscle testing.
 This is another form of bio-energetic testing applied by health practitioners.
-In kinesiology the question is often asked verbally or the subject may hold an object or substance that is being tested.
+Practitioners of kinesiology use muscle response with a question asked verbally or the subject may hold an object or substance that is being tested.
 The response is measured by changes in the contractile strength of the skeletal muscles, checked manually by the tester.

 Another informative comparison is the phenomenon of ideo-motor response, which is used by hypnotherapists.
 When a subject is in a trance state, a set of pre-defined response patterns (e.g. raising one finger or another, which occurs without conscious effort) can be observed to obtain responses to questions about which the subject may have no conscious recollection.
 This method can be used to recover memories from the unconscious mind, which is thought to store all our experiences, regardless of whether we can ‘remember’ them in normal consciousness.

-These examples bear similarities to Asyra testing, but Asyra testing goes one step further.
-The challenges or questions are presented a micropower radio signal output, rather than in words.
+These examples bear similarities to Asyra testing, but Asyra testing goes further from the direct presence of physical objects or verbal questioning.
+The challenges or questions are presented an encoded micropower radio signal output, rather than in words.

 What really distinguishes the Asyra from manual methods and from many of the other devices on the market is the skill and experience that has been brought to bear over 30 years in collecting and refining the digital encoding methods and in improving the technology for recording responses.
-The latest Asyra Pro system is able to run a very large number of tests in a few minutes and thereby build a broad picture of energetic functioning and responses in the client’s body.
+The latest Asyra Pro system is able to run a very large number of signature outputs in a few minutes and thereby build a broad picture of responses across a wide subject area.

 The functioning of the human body is governed by informational signals.
 Some of these, such as the instructions for making proteins encoded in DNA are recognised by modern science.
 The epigenetic factors – how our experiences in life affect gene expression – are just beginning to be understood.
 It is likely that there are many other communication mechanisms at work that have yet to be explained scientifically.
 Biology is a very young science.
 The existence of control mechanisms beyond genetic determinism is not seriously disputed by modern science, but its implications have not filtered through to medicine in practice.
 This is a result of resistance to change and because it is not yet clear how to employ the knowledge in systematic treatment programmes.
-When we obtain responses from a bioenergetic testing device, the information is a mixture of commentary on the physical, chemical, emotional and mental state.
-Indeed, part of the skill of the practitioner of bioenergetic testing is to consider the information that comes from the system and decide how to recommend an individualised health and wellness programme.
+When we obtain responses from a bioenergetic testing device, the information is a mixture of commentary on the physical, chemical, emotional and mental state, and quite possibly is effected by the testing environment and relationship to the practitioner and others.
+Indeed, the skill and experience of the practitioner is needed to know how to utilise the information and triangulate it with case history and observation to recommend an individualised health and wellness programme.

 No, but let us be clear about definitions here.
 ‘Diagnosis’ is derived from a Greek word meaning to ‘discern or distinguish’.
 In the modern medical context, this means to take a set of symptoms presented by a patient and state that they fit better into the category for disease A, disease B or perhaps disease C. In this way the medical practitioner can choose appropriate treatment, and it is important that he gets it right because the treatment for disease A might have quite negative consequences for a disease B patient, especially if it is surgical.